shivannis/xandr-docs-public/xandr-docs/articles/curate/external-dsps-using-buyer-seat-ids.md

 ensure you're using the correct IDs.

-The following DSPs have either fully or partially migrated to use buyer seat ID bidding on Xandr, or they're in the process of migrating.
-When you set up a custom deal, you will see a combination of Xandr member IDs and seat IDs when selecting a buyer.
+The following DSPs have either fully or partially migrated to use buyer seat ID bidding on Microsoft Advertising, or they're in the process of migrating.
+When you set up a custom deal, you will see a combination of Microsoft Advertising member IDs and seat IDs when selecting a buyer.

 Before you try to set up a deal using a buyer seat ID, please use the Seat ID Deal Status column in the table to verify eligibility.
-If your external DSP is marked Not Eligible, you should continue to set up deals using the Xandr member ID.
+If your external DSP is marked Not Eligible, you should continue to set up deals using the Microsoft Advertising member ID.

 > [!NOTE]
 > External DSPs not identified in this table have not yet migrated to buyer seat IDs.